alhint/commonplace/_posts/well_being/2015-01-01-you-get-to-decide.md

 ---
-title: "At the end of the day"
+title: "You get to decide"
 created_at: "2015-03-30"
 attribution: "Amanda Palmer"
 publication: "The Tim Ferriss Show"